- There is a putaway, and goods receipts which involve the confirmed goods received post goods issue and post goods receipt.

 Introduction to the Putaway Process

 A goods receipt is the process of receiving goods into a facility.
 A goods receipt is performed both physically and in the computer system.
 Receiving goods is part of one of the major processes in a warehouse and factory.
-In this article, we will cover goods receipt from multiple dimensions in this article.
+In this article, we will cover the goods receipt from multiple dimensions.

 Goods Delivery the Putaway Process and Goods Receipt, Received Goods and Goods Received

 The putaway process is the activity in a warehouse or factory of taking the stock and “putting it away” into the stocking bins, or otherwise repositioning the stock into the facility.
 The putaway process takes the stock from a staging area, and moving the goods received its final storage location.

 The costs or impacts of increased frequency of goods delivery on putaway, goods receipt, received goods and goods received costs are something to consider, that is nearly always ignored by proponents of JIT.

 Loading Bay or Loading Dock and the Staging Area and Storage Location

 The received goods are taken in from the loading bay or loading dock either to two potential areas in the facility.
 One is to the staging area to the final storage location.
 One can skip the staging area and take the received goods directly to the last storage location.

 Confirmed Goods Received, Confirm Goods Receipt, Receipt of Goods and Inventory Receipt

 - Part of the goods receipt to confirmed goods received is the confirmation of the receipt of goods and the inventory receipt.